Displayr/rhtmlMoonPlot/README.md

 obj <- MASS::corresp(CSDperceptions,2)
 coreNodes <- obj$rscore[, 1:2]
 surfaceNodes <- obj$cscore[, 1:2]
-moonplot::moonplot(coreNodes, surfaceNodes)
+rhtmlMoonPlot::moonplot(coreNodes, surfaceNodes)

 ```

 # R Usage

-The actual R package - the project deliverable - is automatically generated in the `dist/package` directory when you run `gulp build`.
+The actual R package - the project deliverable - is automatically generated in the `inst/htmlwidgets` and `R` directorues when you run `gulp build`.

 The signature definition is documented in the main [R file](src/R/CroppedImage.R)